Quality Rest And Sleep: Healthy Resolution Series

 - Spend some time outdoors as often as you can to get exposure to bright, natural light.
 If you are concerned about harmful effects of solar radiation, do it before ten in the morning or after three in the afternoon or use sunscreen during the hours in between.

 - Try to give yourself about an hour in dim light before you go to sleep at night.
 Lower the lighting in your house and bedroom.
 If other members of the household object, wear sunglasses, particularly the blue-blocking orange lenses.
+You can also set the screens on your electronic devices to evening mode most of all of the day, to lessen the exposure to lighting that can overstimulate.

 - Avoid screen time within the hour before sleep and make your bedroom as dark as possible while sleeping.